Frieze Los Angeles

 Public Days: February 17–19, 2023

-Alexander Gray Associates presents new Acoustic Paintings and drawings by Jennie C. Jones, alongside works by Ricardo Brey, Melvin Edwards, Harmony Hammond, Steve Locke, Betty Parsons, Joan Semmel, and Ronny Quevedo.
+Alexander Gray Associates presented new Acoustic Paintings and drawings by Jennie C. Jones, alongside works by Ricardo Brey, Melvin Edwards, Harmony Hammond, Steve Locke, Betty Parsons, Joan Semmel, and Ronny Quevedo.
 These eight Gallery artists challenge conceptual and formal conventions, each demonstrating innovative approaches to abstraction, materiality, and representation.

-Foregrounding the presentation are Jennie C. Jones’s recent paintings, which build on her 2022 one-person exhibition at the Solomon R. Guggenheim Museum and highlight the perception of sound within the visual arts.
+Foregrounding the presentation were Jennie C. Jones’s recent paintings, which build on her 2022 one-person exhibition at the Solomon R. Guggenheim Museum and highlight the perception of sound within the visual arts.
 These paintings incorporate a new material, architectural felt.
 Like the noise-absorbing foam panels of her earlier compositions, this substrate also has sound dampening properties.
 Works like Hidden Oxide (2022) and Fluid Red Tone (in the break) (2022) subvert the flat formalism of minimalist painting.
 Transforming its reductive geometry into something far more expansive and immersive, they physically and aurally extend outwards to actively engage viewers.
 Similarly, in works on paper like Spontaneous Songs (2022), she illustrates what she refers to as “the gesture of sound,” employing ink and acrylic to contrast bold gesture with the restrained linearity of a collaged musical staff.
 For Jones, these painterly gestures and compositions across each sheet suggest reverberating sound waves and tonal bursts.

 Ricardo Brey integrates disparate historical and cultural legacies into his own practice to speak to his experiences as a Cuban-born artist living and making art in Ghent, Belgium.
 Shortly after the start of the Covid-19 pandemic, Brey began a series of works on paper that utilize a blue palette—a significant departure from the earth-colored ochers and rusty reds of his earlier drawings.
 Compositions like Blue loop (2021) submerge rhizomatic botanicals in a sea of blue to evoke the freedom and seemingly limitless expansiveness of the ocean.